Venue: Ashcombe Suite, County Hall, Kingston upon Thames, Surrey KT1 2DN. View directions

 DATE OF THE NEXT MEETING

-The next public meeting of the committee will be held on 14 November 2019 in the Aschombe Suite, County Hall.
+The next public meeting of the committee will be held on 12 September 2019 in the Ashcombe Suite at County Hall.

-The Committee noted its next meeting would now be held on 13 December 2019.
+The Select Committee noted that the next meeting would be held on 12 September 2019 10.00am in the Ashcombe Suite, County Hall.